• Skip to primary navigation

 int lastIndexOf(Object o)

-If there are so many elements in the list then for traverse or iterate those elements we can use the Listiterator.
-List iterator is a bidirectional iterator that means we can traverse in both forward and backward direction.
-We have discussed in detail in a separate post of Iterators in Java.
+If there are so many elements in the list, then to traverse or iterate those elements, we can use the Listiterator.
+A list iterator is a bidirectional iterator, which means we can traverse in both forward and backward directions.
+We have discussed iterators in Java in detail in a separate post.

 Range-view In List Interface:

-List also providing some methods to get some of the portions of elements between two indices.
-For this operator list interface is providing List subList(int fromIndex, int toIndex) method, you can use this method like below:
+The list also provides methods to get some of the portions of elements between two indices.
+The list interface operator provides the List subList(int fromIndex, int toIndex) method.
+You can use this method below:

 // Java program to demonstrate the subList operation